Frequently Asked Questions

 What will I do in treatment about my food?

-Because Mirasol is such a small program, we have no problem in meeting special dietary needs for clients.
+Because Mirasol is a small program, it's easier for us to meet special dietary needs for our clients.
 If we find that the dietary restrictions are linked to the eating disorder, we bring that to client awareness and help the client learn about healthy eating.
-Each client has her own individual food fears and food issues that will be addressed in treatment.
-We offer vegetarian choices at each meal, and we are able to accommodate specific food allergies and other dietary needs.
-Click to read more about mindful eating.
+Each client has their own individual food fears and food issues that will be addressed in treatment.
+We offer meat-free choices for practicing vegetarians at each meal, and we are able to accommodate documented food allergies and other dietary needs.

 What happens if I can't eat?

 Mirasol therapists provide emotional support when our clients are struggling with eating.
 They help them learn to take responsibility for the choices they make about their eating and their recovery.
 They do not "punish" eating disorder behaviors but approach them with understanding and compassion while teaching each client how to make healthy choices with food.
 We realize that putting trust in the staff and essentially "handing over" the eating disorder to us is extremely difficult.
-We would like the woman to know that the program will be very difficult but that when someone is struggling, it usually means that she is making progress.
+We want you to know that the program will be very difficult but that when someone is struggling, it usually means they are making progress.
 Making sure that a client's health is not in jeopardy is of the utmost importance.
 If a client's health is compromised while in treatment at Mirasol, they may have to be stabilized at a nearby hospital.

 What should I expect from the staff?